hemml/OMGlib/README.md

 The macro will create a symbol-macro with name `*search-in-progress*` and a hash table to store values for each session.
 Now you can use `*search-in-progress*` as a normal setf-able variable.

-**WARNING:** use init value with caution!
-Value, passed as a third (optional) parameter of `def-session-var` will be evaluated with every access to the variable!

 ### Boot functions

 Just after connection, the some boot code will be executed in browser.
 You can control this using the following functions: